 A driving under the influence arrest can affect virtually every area of your life, including your reputation, your career, your finances, your family and beyond.
 Combined with these consequences, it can be extremely stressful to find yourself facing the possible loss of your license, hefty fines and even possible jail time.

-At The Law Offices of Kevin Trombold, LLC, we understand how stressful this type of arrest can be.
-Our goal is to understand your concerns, your goals and the details of your case; then, we work with you to develop a personalized defense strategy that serves to maximize your chances of seeing a positive outcome to your case.
-We also handle more complex cases, involving other criminal charges in addition to DUI.
+At The Law Offices of Kevin Trombold, LLC, our team understands how stressful this type of arrest can be.
+Our goal is to understand your concerns, your goals and the details of your case; then, we work with you to develop a personalized defense strategy that serves to increase your chances of seeing a positive result to your case.
+Our experts also handle more complex cases, involving other criminal charges in addition to DUI.

-To discuss your case in a free initial consultation session, contact The DUI defense attorneys at The Law Offices of Kevin Trombold, LLC by calling 206-382-9200.
+Let’s discuss your case in a free initial consultation session, contact The DUI defense attorneys at The Law Offices of Kevin Trombold, LLC.
+You can reach us at 206-382-9200.

 Kevin Trombold is and excellent attorney.
 I found him easy to work with, responsive and friendly.
 He took time to understand my case and to get to know me as a person.
 I felt that he personally cared about my case and he was always quick to respond to my questions and concerns.
 I am more than satisfied with the results of my case. 🙂